ARONNU/GroPro_Grow-and-Protect/Mochi Instruction/1 - Guide.md

 # Mochi Step by step guide
-Guide for Mochi after she downloaded the > Mochi Instruction Folder
+Guide for Mochi after she downloaded the Mochi Instruction Folder.
+Then execute the Pest_Detection.py and Audio_Detect.py, after doing so check if there are values in the counter.txt and sound_count.txt (update me)

 ## Raspberry pi executing a code on a specific time using cron